 Stress Reduction Ideas

 This entertaining TED talk explains how to make stress your friend and reap life-changing physical benefits.
 As it turns out, science has shown that believing stress is harmful for you is what is harmful, not the stress itself.
 Lots of ideas in this Ayurvedic Guide to Stress Management.
 And, this second amusing and greatly inspirational video will help give you a realistic perspective on whatever is worrying you.
+This Consumer Reports article on breathing to relax is useful.
+In 2020 we became aware of the importance of our immune systems.
+Science has frequently shown the stress interferes with immune function.

 Sometimes those anonymous viral emails have value.
 I’ve edited this list and added to it.